yovnajunglee/site/_posts/2020-05-05-matrix-factorisation.md

 ---
 layout: post
 title: Building a movie recommender system
-excerpt: "Ever wondered how Netflix generates recommendations?
-Well, in this blog post, I build a movie recommendation engine using the matrix factorisation algorithm."
+excerpt: "In this project, we build a recommender system using the matrix factorisation algorithm."
 tags: [intro, R, matrix factorisation, clustering]
 comments: true
 category: blog